Masud Uddin Chowdhury

+Early life

+Chowdhury was born on 30 June 1954 to a Bengali family of Muslim Chowdhuries in the village of Sulakhali in Sonagazi, Feni, then part of the Noakhali district of East Bengal.

 Career

-Chowdhury was an officer of the Jatiya Rakkhi Bahini and was made an Bangladesh Army officer after the Jatiya Rakhi Bahini was absorbed into the Army.
+Chowdhury was an officer of the Jatiya Rakkhi Bahini and was made a Bangladesh Army officer after the Jatiya Rakhi Bahini was absorbed into the army.

-Chowdhury was appointed Director General of the Directorate General of Forces Intelligence in 2003 by the Bangladesh Nationalist Party government.
+Chowdhury was appointed as chief of counter intelligence bureau of the Directorate General of Forces Intelligence in 2003 by the Bangladesh Nationalist Party government.

-Chowdhury served as a Principal Staff Officer of Bangladesh Armed Forces Division.
-He also served as the General officer Commanding (GOC) of 9 Infantry Division and Area Commander of Savar Area and GOC 33 Infantry Division and Area Commander Comilla Area.
+Chowdhury served as a principal staff officer of the Bangladesh Armed Forces Division.
+He also served as the general officer commanding (GOC) of 9 Infantry Division and area commander of Savar area and GOC 33 Infantry Division and area commander Comilla area.
 In 2007, he was the chief coordinator of the National Coordination Committee on Combating Corruption and Crime during the caretaker government rule during the 2006–2008 Bangladeshi political crisis.
 He attended the 10th Annual Asia-Pacific Chiefs of Defence conference in the United States.
-Tarique Rahman, son for former Prime Minister Khaleda Zia, told United States Diplomat Geeta Pasi that he was tortured on the orders of Chowdhury in military custody.
+Tarique Rahman, son of former Prime Minister Khaleda Zia, told United States diplomat Geeta Pasi that he was tortured on the orders of Chowdhury in military custody.
 Pasi reported it was surprising as Chowdhury was believed to have been close to Zia's Bangladesh Nationalist Party.

-In January 2008, Chowdhury was promoted to lieutenant general and appointed to the National Defence College.
+In June 2007, Chowdhury was promoted to lieutenant general and appointed as the Principal Staff Officer of Armed Forces Division.
+Later he served at the National Defence College.
 Chowdhury was the High Commissioner for Bangladesh to Australia from June 2008 to 2014.
 He founded Picasso restaurant in Dhaka.

 In 2017, Chowdhury filed a case under section-57 of the Information and Communication Technology Act, 2006 against Afsan Chowdhury.

-Chowdhury became the Member of Parliament for Feni-3 in 2018 by Jatiyo Party (Ershad) Ticket.
+Chowdhury became the member of parliament for Feni-3 in 2018 and again in 2024 by Jatiya Party ticket with the support of Awami League.

-Chowdhury is the President of Baridhara Cosmopolitan Club Limited.
+Chowdhury is the president of Baridhara Cosmopolitan Club Limited.
 He was re-elected president of the club in 2018.

+Following the fall of the Sheikh Hasina led Awami League government, Chowdhury's home in Feni was burned down and vandalized in February 2025.

 Personal life

-Chowdhury's brother in law is Sayeed Iskander, who was the brother of former Prime Minister Khaleda Zia.
+Chowdhury's brother in law, Sayeed Iskander, was the brother of a former Prime Minister Khaleda Zia.